Superman: Development

-In June 1934, Siegel found another partner: an artist in Chicago named Russell Keaton.
+In June 1934, Siegel found another partner, an artist in Chicago named Russell Keaton.
 Keaton drew the Buck Rogers and Skyroads comic strips.
 In the script that Siegel sent Keaton in June, Superman's origin story further evolved: In the distant future, when Earth is on the verge of exploding due to "giant cataclysms", the last surviving man sends his three-year-old son back in time to the year 1935.
 The time-machine appears on a road where it is discovered by motorists Sam and Molly Kent.
 They leave the boy in an orphanage, but the staff struggle to control him because he has superhuman strength and impenetrable skin.
 The Kents adopt the boy and name him Clark, and teach him that he must use his fantastic natural gifts for the benefit of humanity.
 In November, Siegel sent Keaton an extension of his script: an adventure where Superman foils a conspiracy to kidnap a star football player.
 The extended script mentions that Clark puts on a special "uniform" when assuming the identity of Superman, but it is not described.
 Keaton produced two weeks' worth of strips based on Siegel's script.
 In November, Keaton showed his strips to a newspaper syndicate, but they too were rejected, and he abandoned the project.

 Siegel and Shuster reconciled and resumed developing Superman together.
 The character became an alien from the planet Krypton.
 Shuster designed the now-familiar costume: tights with an "S" on the chest, over-shorts, and a cape.
 They made Clark Kent a journalist who pretends to be timid, and conceived his colleague Lois Lane, who is attracted to the bold and mighty Superman but does not realize that he and Kent are the same person.

 In June 1935 Siegel and Shuster finally found work with National Allied Publications, a comic magazine publishing company in New York owned by Malcolm Wheeler-Nicholson.
 Wheeler-Nicholson published two of their strips in New Fun Comics #6 (1935): "Henri Duval" and "Doctor Occult".
 Siegel and Shuster also showed him Superman and asked him to market Superman to the newspapers on their behalf.
 In October, Wheeler-Nicholson offered to publish Superman in one of his own magazines.
 Siegel and Shuster refused his offer because Wheeler-Nicholson had demonstrated himself to be an irresponsible businessman.
-He had been slow to respond to their letters and hadn't paid them for their work in New Fun Comics #6.
+He had been slow to respond to their letters and had not paid them for their work in New Fun Comics #6.
 They chose to keep marketing Superman to newspaper syndicates themselves.
 Despite the erratic pay, Siegel and Shuster kept working for Wheeler-Nicholson because he was the only publisher who was buying their work, and over the years they produced other adventure strips for his magazines.